pandas-dev/pandas/doc/source/user_guide/groupby.rst

     In [5]: grouped = df.groupby(get_letter_type, axis=1)

-pandas :class:`~pandas.Index` objects support duplicate values.
+Pandas :class:`~pandas.Index` objects support duplicate values.
 If a non-unique index is used as the group key in a groupby operation, all values for the same index value will be considered to be in one group and thus the output of aggregation functions will only contain unique index values: